Every Business Owner Exits Eventually

 Spendable Annual Income

-What the net proceeds can actually produce as sustainable income.
-The number that funds your life.
+What the net proceeds can actually produce as sustainable income for you and your family.

 What "Leaving Money on the Table" Really Means